juanburgos/100-days-of-code/log.md

 **Thoughts**: Played a lot with CSS colors and transformations.
 Never thought CSS would someday turn to be so fun.

+### Day04

+**Today's Progress**: Almost done with the Applied Visual Design challenges on FreeCodeCamp.

+**Thoughts**: Without any hurry... just playing with the animations, enjoying the ride.
+Hopefully will finish the chapter tomorrow.

 ### Day

 **Today's Progress**: